 - Timing: After task completion, on important decisions

-The position section matters more than you'd think.
-When an agent knows exactly where it sits in the hierarchy — who's above it, who's below it, who's beside it — it stops trying to do everyone else's job.
-My content strategist used to try to write articles instead of planning them.
-Adding the explicit hierarchy to its SOUL.md fixed that.
+Include the hierarchy explicitly.
+When an agent knows exactly where it sits — who's above it, who's below it, who's beside it — it stops trying to do everyone else's job.
+A content strategist that keeps trying to write articles instead of planning them?
+Adding the explicit hierarchy to its SOUL.md fixes that.

 If SOUL.md is identity, AGENTS.md is ritual.
-It's the boot sequence — the exact steps the agent follows every time it starts a session.
+It defines the exact steps an agent follows every time it starts a session.

 # AGENTS.md - Workspace Configuration